 - Heavily neglected (months of buildup, multiple dogs): $110-$150+

-After the initial cleanup, you drop to the standard recurring rate.
-Some services waive or reduce the initial fee if you sign up for a recurring plan, so ask.
+Once that first cleanup is done, you settle into the standard recurring rate.
+And plenty of services will waive or trim the initial fee if you commit to a recurring plan, so it is worth asking outright.

 Commercial, HOA, and apartment-complex pricing